arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/08.ml-magic-wand/content.md

 ![Nano Matter Magic Wand](assets/thumbnail.png)

 The Arduino Nano Matter acts as a digital magic wand 🪄, where sensor data from its movements is processed by a model to classify and detect specific gestures.
-The inference results will tur
+The inference results will turn on a LEDs array on a specific color respectively to the detected gesture.

 ### Goals